FAQ

 Courses start at 9:00am sharp.
 Late arrivals are not permitted.

-CFSC and CRFSC are both one day courses.
+CFSC and CRFSC are each full, one day courses.

 Canadian Firearms Safety Course (CFSC) is 8 hours instruction time.